-The identifier in Figure and Plot is an optional String identifier, and is intended to identify the Figure and Plot for programmatic access.
+The identifier in Figure and Plot is a String identifier, and is intended to identify the Figure and Plot for programmatic access.
 The figures annotation is inherited in the sense that each class has a collection of figures comprised by the contents of the figures annotation in the class itself, as well as the figures annotations from any base classes.
 A Figure must be uniquely identified by its identifier and a class having it in its collection.
 This means that a Figure identifier must be unique among all Figure annotations within the same figures annotation as well as among all figures annotations from inherited classes.
-A Plot identifier on the other hand is only required to be unique among the plots in the the same Figure annotation.
+A Plot identifier on the other hand is only required to be unique among the plots in the same Figure annotation.
+If an identifier is an empty string it cannot be used for programmatic access and is exempt from the uniqueness requirements.